 Chestnuts have been grown throughout Europe, China, Japan and United States as a food staple since time immemorial.
 The Native American chestnut trees are susceptible to the chestnut blight and are all but eradicated.
 The foreign Chinese chestnut trees brought a blight (Cryphonectria parasitica) to North America that the Chinese trees are resistant to.
 The native trees are now being crossed and back crossed to develop blight resistance by The American Chestnut Foundation (TACF) and other researchers.

 A mature well planned and maintained hybrid chestnut orchard with a proper mix pollinizers and pollen sterile trees should achieve well over 2000 to 3000 pounds of nuts per acre.
+In a banner year 7000lbs have been reported in Michigan.
 The trees will grow wherever in North America there is enough warmth, well drained soil and rain, as the native area is expansive as shown in Figure #1.
 Chestnuts are now grown from Michigan to Florida.